 Can you offer online training such as ‘how to paint your nails properly’ for a small fee?
 If we go into lockdown and people can’t go out, they’ll become bored and need to be entertained.
 Showing them step-by-step and in a chatty setting using Zoom or Patreon will not only show them a basic skill (they will still come to get it done properly afterwards) but will give them the feel of being in a salon setting with the chat and banter.

 You don’t need to do this 1-on-1 you can teach a group for more interaction people will value this more than watching a YouTube video as you can help with any queries.
 Same goes with showing basic makeup application or how to do a ‘bouncy blow-dry’ for hairdressers.
-Dog groomers can teach basic maintenance like ‘how to trim feet pads’.
+Dog groomers can teach basic maintenance like ‘how to trim feet pads’ to help diversify your business.

 Service-Based Businesses